IBM PCjr: Discontinuation

 By January 1985, IBM had sold an estimated 240,000-275,000 PCjrs, 200,000 of which were sold in the fourth quarter of 1984.
 When the discounts ended, however, sales decreased abruptly and inventories began to stack up again.
 By this time, three PCjr-specific magazines had ended their publications with significant losses.
 IBM was unable to meet the demand for its new PC AT business microcomputer, but the home-computer market was in decline and the company was likely unable to make a sufficient profit when selling the PCjr at a discount.

 IBM discontinued the PCjr on March 19, 1985, stating that "The home market didn't expand to the degree I.B.M. and many observers thought it would".
 The surprise decision by IBM's CEO John Akers astounded software developers, some of which only made PCjr products.
-Rumored to have 100,000 to 400,000 unsold PCjrs despite not having ordered new microprocessors from Intel since summer 1984, the company offered large discounts to its employees and consumers.
-Inventory remained through Christmas 1985, and IBM used discounts as well as radio and full-page print ads to try to sell off remaining stocks.
+Rumored to have 100,000 to 400,000 unsold PCjrs despite not having ordered new microprocessors from Intel since summer 1984, the company offered large discounts to its employees, schools, and consumers.
+Inventory remained through Christmas 1985, and IBM used discounts as well as radio and full-page print ads to try to sell off remaining stock.
+Dealers said that they would not accept IBM's unusually attractive payment terms, because stores already had large inventory they were unable to sell.

 Legacy

 The press widely covered the failure of the PCjr.
 Although the machine's failure had little effect on IBM's revenue ($46 billion in 1984) discontinuing such a prominent product embarrassed IBM.
-The failure was so great that it was compared to the Edsel and New Coke, and IBM reportedly created a Chiclet rule, requiring human factors testing for future products.
+The failure was so great that it was compared to the Edsel and New Coke, and Oracle Corporation mocked a rival's product as being PCjr compatible.
+IBM reportedly created a Chiclet rule, requiring human factors testing for future products.

 Some analysts speculated that IBM's bureaucratic culture, so different from that of the less-rigid Boca Raton division that created the PC, had resulted in the failure, while others thought that the absence of IBM's cautious and thorough bureaucrats had caused it.
 Don Estridge said their mistake had been to expect that first-time computer users would buy a PCjr.
 It was perceived by developers that IBM had entered the market without doing any research.

 Tandy Corporation released a clone, the Tandy 1000, in November 1984, describing it as "what the PCjr should have been".
 After the PCjr's discontinuation, Tandy quickly removed any mention of it in advertising, while emphasizing the 1000's PC compatibility.
 The machine and its many successors sold well, unlike the PCjr, partly because the Tandy 1000 was sold in ubiquitous Radio Shack stores and partly because it was less costly, easier to expand, and almost entirely compatible with the IBM PC.
 The PCjr's enhanced graphics and sound standards became known as "Tandy-compatible", and many PC games advertised their Tandy support.
 One company developed a PCjr modification that made it compatible with Tandy software.